GoogleCloudPlatform/professional-services/tools/sts-job-manager/README.md

 Ensure the Storage Transfer Service service account has the [required permissions](https://cloud.google.com/storage-transfer/docs/configure-access).

-This tool requires the an account with the following permissions:
+This tool requires an account with the following permissions:

 - `bigquery.datasets.create`
 - `bigquery.tables.create`